Does A Curly Coat Mean Non-Shedding?

 Are All Goldendoodles Hypoallergenic?

 Not exactly.
-Goldendoodles can have 0, 1 or 2 copies of furnishings.
-Since the Golden Retriever has 0 copies of furnishings and a Poodle typically has 2 copies of furnishings, all F1 Goldendoodles carry just 1 copy of furnishings.
+Goldendoodles can have zero, one or two copies of furnishings.
+Since the Golden Retriever has 0 copies of furnishings and a Poodle typically has 2 copies of furnishings, most F1 Goldendoodles carry just 1 copy of furnishings.
 Rarely, you may see a Poodle with one furnishing gene causing the exception.
 The success of an allergy-friendly dog also depends on the Long Hair gene.
 Goldendoodles are fixed for Long Hair gene as Golden Retrievers and Poodles both have two copies.

 Learn more about Furnishings here: https://www.goldendoodleassociation.com/about-the-breed/coat-types-and-colors/

 Are Goldendoodles Considered to be Purebred or AKC Registrable?

 No!
 A Goldendoodle is the perfect mix of a Poodle and Golden Retriever.
 They are purposely bred as companion or service/therapy dogs.
 The Golden Retriever and Poodle both fall under the top 4 smartest breeds, so a Goldendoodle with proper training can excel at any job it is given.
 The Goldendoodle Association of North America is a breed club that was created to document the lineage of the Goldendoodle as it is developed into multigenerational status.
 It is a place for reputable breeders to register their Goldendoodle breeding stock and litters so GANA can track the health certifications completed on all breeding stock.
 GANA is a non-profit organization that uses its funds to educate Goldendoodle breeders on cutting edge technology including DNA testing for coat traits and health as well as providing education on the best breeding practices.
 GANA has developed a breed standard to serve as a road map so that the Goldendoodle can become more consistent as the breed grows.